posted February 8, 1997

 Well, not really comforting.
 Or at least she didn't feel comforted.
 She felt terrified.
 And hopeless.
 Oh, forget it! she cried to herself.
 Why do I bother?
 It had all been a trick.
 They were probably hauling her off to the gallows.
 Those witch hunters were getting better -- pretending to be gypsies to trap real gypsies.
 She should have figured from the start.
 Whoever heard of a blond gypsy, anyway?
 She should have just gotten up and run from them instead of being so gullible -- imagine, actually thinking she had found someone she could trust!
 Ha!
 What a joke!

 Presently she felt a rush of cold water flow around her ankles, jolting her from her thoughts.
 How far had they traveled?
 Where exactly were they?
-She heard the echo of their footsteps as if they might be in a tunnel of some kind.
-That was all she heard; the splash of steps through puddles.
-Then she stopped short at the sound of a gruff voice.
+She heard the echo of their footsteps as if they might be in a tunnel of

 "Halt!
 Who goes there!"